Drug Paraphernalia

 The catch here is that you must remain within the scene of the emergency until law enforcement or emergency responders arrive.
 This is an exception enshrined in the Good Faith Law, CRS 18-1-711 of the Colorado laws.

-So what if you actually get caught in possession of drug paraphernalia?
+So what if you get caught in possession of drug paraphernalia?

 Surprisingly, you will only be charged a measly $100 fine by the state.
 It may seem like a small penalty, but remember that drug paraphernalia attracts criminal charges and will have a serious impact on your criminal record in the future.